Briony Davies

 No reira, tēnā koutou tēnā koutou tēnā koutou katoa

-Briony is an experienced adviser and advocate in public law and regulatory matters.
-Her expertise lies in the development and application of regulatory frameworks, public law litigation and dispute resolution, privacy and data protection, regulatory compliance and enforcement, and crisis management.
+Briony is an experienced adviser and advocate in public law and regulatory matters and co-leads our Māori business team.
+Her expertise encompasses the development and application of regulatory frameworks, public law litigation and dispute resolution, privacy and data protection, regulatory compliance and enforcement, and crisis management.

 Trusted by her clients to navigate their most challenging issues with integrity and care, Briony focuses on achieving successful outcomes for those she represents.
-She assists clients to manage the complex intersections between government, business growth, and regulation.
+She assists clients in managing the complex intersections between government, business growth, and regulation.
 This includes advising extensively on the scope and exercise of statutory functions and powers, regulatory compliance and risk, public sector governance and delegations, Te Tiriti o Waitangi/Treaty of Waitangi obligations, utility price and access control, transport and maritime safety regulation, and official information.

 An experienced litigator, Briony represents clients in significant litigation including judicial reviews, declaratory proceedings, and merits appeals across the arts, lifeline utilities, local government, and transport sectors.

 New Zealand and overseas based entities across a range of sectors also seek Briony’s help with their privacy, confidentiality, and data protection obligations.
 Her expertise includes privacy risk management, resolution of privacy complaints and disputes, and cyber security risk management.
-She is regularly called upon to help clients navigate new and emerging privacy compliance issues, such as those which have emerged in the COVID-19 response in New Zealand.
+She is regularly called upon to help clients navigate new and emerging privacy compliance issues, such as those which emerged in the COVID-19 response in New Zealand.

 Career highlights